fikrimuhal/statique/README.md

 # Statique - Static Site Server

 * Statique is a static site server written with [Crystal language](http://crystal-lang.org/) and [Kemal Web Framework](http://www.kemalcr.com/).
+* It compiles the Markdown content in your Dropbox folder into HTML with pandoc every X minutes.
-* It watches for changes in your Dropbox folder, then compiles all your Markdown files into HTML with pandoc when any change detected.
+* (Optional) It watches for changes in your Dropbox folder, then compiles all your Markdown files into HTML with pandoc when any change detected.
 * It provides a hook URL so that it can copy and rebuild the Markdown files upon a change in your Dropbox folder.
 * Access can be restricted with passwords and permissions.
 * Each folder can be assigned special permissions via files in config folder.